-CHECK SPROCKETS FOR WEAR.
-Misalignment and/or loose sprockets and improper chain tension causes the premature wear of chain and sprockets.
+CHECK THE SPROCKETS FOR WEAR.
+Misalignment and/or loose sprockets and improper chain tension causes the premature wear of the chain and sprockets.
 All sprockets, except the idler sprocket, have been secured with a medium grade Loctite (general purpose thread locker), to prevent gradual movement.
 The set screws and key are also inserted with a medium grade Loctite.
-If sprocket is difficult to remove, it may be heated with a propane torch to loosen.
+If the sprocket is difficult to remove, it may be heated with a propane torch to loosen.

-Caution: Do not overheat sprocket or damage to bearing will result.
+Caution: Do not overheat the sprocket or damage to the bearing will result.
 A pulley or bearing puller can then be used to remove the sprocket and key.
-Replace new sprocket on shaft with key and medium grade Loctite applied to shaft.
-Align sprocket with corresponding sprocket, using a straightedge placed along face of teeth and tighten set screw.
-Gearmotor sprocket does not require Loctite.
+Replace new sprocket on the shaft with key and medium grade Loctite applied to the shaft.
+Align the sprocket with the corresponding sprocket, using a straightedge placed along the face of the teeth and tighten the set screw.
+The gear motor sprocket does not require Loctite.